U.S. to train Liberian armed forces to help tackle Ebola crisis

 EVACUATION CALLS

-With the death toll from Ebola in West Africa rising sharply in the last week, the World Health Organization (WHO) said on Friday at least 500 foreign experts were needed.
-[ID:nL5N0RD1DS]
+With the death toll from Ebola in West Africa rising sharply in the last week, the World Health Organisation (WHO) said on Friday at least 500 foreign experts were needed.

 Medical charity Medecins Sans Frontieres (MSF) has also called on wealthy nations to send military medical teams to West Africa to boost healthcare systems that have been completely swamped by the disease.